gitlabhq/gitlabhq/doc/api/projects.md

 ### Unstar a project

 Unstars a given project.
-Returns status code 201 and the project on success and 304 if the project is already unstarred.
+Returns status code `200` and the project on success and `304` if the project is not starred.

 ```
-POST /projects/:id/unstar
+DELETE /projects/:id/star
 ```

 | Attribute | Type | Required | Description |